 - Three confidential letters of recommendation, one of which must be from the dissertation advisor and address the projected timeline for completion.

 Dartmouth College is an equal opportunity/affirmative action employer with a strong commitment to diversity and inclusion.
-We prohibit discrimination on the basis of race, color, religion, sex, age, national origin, sexual orientation, gender identity or expression, disability, veteran status, marital status, or any other legally protected status.
+We prohibit discrimination on the basis of sex, race, color, religion, age, disability, status as a veteran, national or ethnic origin, sexual orientation, gender identity, gender expression, or any other category protected by applicable law, in the administration of its educational policies, admission policies, scholarship and loan programs, employment, or other school administered programs.
 Applications by members of all underrepresented groups are encouraged.

 If you are an applicant with a disability and need accommodations to assist in the job application or interview process, please email ADA.Institutional.Diversity.and.Equity@Dartmouth.edu.
 In the subject line, please state "Application Accommodations" and include the job number or title.
 Someone from the ADA Compliance Office will be in touch within 2 business days.

 Offers of employment are contingent upon consent to a pre-employment background check with results acceptable under Dartmouth policy.
 Please visit the Office of Human Resources for details.